-There is an article in the New York Times today that concludes that it is best to settle most accident, malpractice and breach of contract claims based on a recent study.
+There is an article in the New York Times today that concludes that it is best to settle most accident, malpractice, and breach of contract claims based on a recent study.

 The basis for the conclusion is a study suggesting that defendants made the wrong decision by proceeding to trial, based on the offer and the outcome, in 24 percent of cases, and plaintiffs were wrong in 61 percent of cases.

 The irony of the article is the suggestion that personal injury lawyers are pushing cases to trial.
-The reality is that the failing of most personal injury lawyers is that they push their clients to settle too soon and too often because the lawyer would rather not have to try the case; perhaps this is because they do not want to spend the time or effort or do not have the ability and experience to try the case.
+The failing of most personal injury lawyers is that they push their clients to settle too soon and too often because the lawyer would rather not have to try the case; perhaps this is because they do not want to spend the time or effort or do not have the ability and experience to try the case.

 Thankfully, most personal injury cases can settle.
 It is important to remember—as the article points out—that for most Plaintiffs a $500,000 settlement is a better choice than a 75% chance of getting $1,000,000 at trial, regardless of the math, because the settlement acts as an insurance policy.
 But the notion that personal injury lawyers should try fewer cases is just false and plays into the hands of insurance companies that are seeking every avenue to convince injury and malpractice lawyers to recommend to their clients values that do not approximate a fair settlement for the case.